 Causes of Chronic Stress

 There are many different factors that can go into the reasons behind why someone may experience chronic stress.
-It can be rooted from a traumatic event that happened in the past, marital problems, the pressure of school and the list can go on and on.
+It can be rooted in a traumatic event that happened in the past, marital problems, the pressure of school, and the list can go on and on.
 When people begin experiencing stressful situations, the normal reaction is to retreat and avoid.

 When you begin to experience constant heightened alertness, or feeling on edge from these situations, this is what chronic stress is.
 Do you ever get a piercing headache or stomach pains from being put under so much stress in your life?
 Chronic stress puts pressure on the body for an extended period of time.
 This causes different symptoms and risks of developing more serious illnesses.

 Chronic stress takes a toll not only on the mind but the body.
 It can cause both physical and psychological symptoms and illnesses.
 Not every person experiencing chronic stress will have the same symptoms or severity of these symptoms.
 Sadly, these issues and illnesses brought on by stress can hinder the way people communicate and function in their daily lives.